Laf111/WiiUFtpServer/README.md

 It **fixes remaining files injection failures** when using ftp-everywhere : few games such as WWHD check the save files'rights and refuse to import them if permissions rights are not set using IOSUHAX_FSA_ChangeMode.

-I used libWUT for the channel version but kept using dynamic_libs for the HBL version because of greater socket bandwith.
+I used libWUT for the channel version but kept using **dynamic_libs for the HBL version** because of **greater socket bandwith**.
-The initial performances is more than double :
+**This version is 2.5 times faster than FTP everywhere** based on dynamic libs :

 <p align="center">
   <img src="bandwith.png">
 </p>

-Channel version (using WUT) is twice slower than HBL version but still faster than FTP everywhere based on dynamic libs (about 30% faster) and twice faster than existing FtpiiU based on WUT.
+Channel version (using WUT) is twice slower than the HBL version but is still faster than FTP everywhere based on dynamic libs (about 30% faster) and twice faster than existing FtpiiU based on WUT.

 **NOTES :**